– Coach Farm’s Triple Cream Goat Cheese: things that make you go hrmmm (in a good way). –

 As you can see from the image above, where I ripped open a wheel with two knives to reveal its craggy texture, there’s still a touch of signature goaty chalk in this cheese, but it’s covered by a blanket of soft, smooth milk fat.
 For a second you may even forget that you’re eating a goat cheese, with its buttery flavor that hints at salt and grassy fields.
 But not for long.

 Sure, there are other triple cream goat cheeses on the market, but Coach Farm’s variety is one well worth begging your local cheesemonger to order.
-Today, if you can.
+It goes GREAT as the surprise entry on your all-goat cheese plate, where there are usually few surprises.

 This content was originally posted on FearlessFresh.com.